IgniteUI/help-topics/topics/02_Controls/igPieChart/05_igPieChart_Styling_Themes.md

 1. <a id="copy-css-style"></a>Copy the default chart CSS file

-	**Copy the CSS file with the default chart styles ( `infragistics.ui.chart.css` ) from the Ignite UI installation to the themes folder of your web site or application.**
+	**Copy the CSS file with the default chart styles ( `infragistics.ui.chart.css` ) from the %%ProductName%% installation to the themes folder of your web site or application.**

 	For instance, if you have a folder Content/themes in your web site or application where you keep the CSS files used by the application, make a copy of the default chart CSS file mentioned above paste it here, `Content/themes/MyChartTheme/ig.ui.chart.custom.css`.